Background

 The World Weather Research Programme (WWRP) is the WMO international programme for advancing and promoting research activities on weather, its prediction and its impact on society.
 The Improvements in science and operational predictions are driven by international cooperation, and in turn, international cooperation in weather science is a unique opportunity to drive sustainable development.

-The Ministry of Earth Sciences (MoES) of the Government of India is mandated to provide services for weather, climate, ocean and coastal state, hydrology, seismology, and natural hazards; to explore and harness marine living and non-living resources in a sustainable way and to explore the three poles (Arctic, Antarctic and Himalayas).
+Ministry of Earth Sciences (MoES) under Govt of India is mandated to provide services for weather, climate, ocean and coastal state, hydrology, seismology, and natural hazards; to explore and harness marine living and non-living resources in a sustainable way and to explore the three poles (Arctic, Antarctic and Himalayas).
 It has 2 subordinate offices, 3 attached offices and 5 autonomous institutes working under it to fulfil these mandates.

 The International Monsoons Project Office (IMPO), hosted by IITM, is India's contribution to WMO's monsoon research coordination activities under WWRP and WCRP.
 IMPO functions as a global hub of monsoon research coordination, covering all monsoon regions of the world and spanning weather to climate change time scales.